altogi/StockPredictionsWithFinancialNews/README.md

 ## About The Project

 In the stock market, information is money.
 Receiving the information first gives one a significant advantage over other traders.
-Thus, it makes sense that financial news have a great influence on the market.
+Thus, it makes sense that financial news have a great influence over the market.

 Given the recent rise in the availability of data, and the apparition of revolutionary NLP techniques, it has been attempted in many occasions to predict market trends based on financial news.
 The majority of the existing solutions rely on sentiment analysis, assuming that a positive document sentiment is directly related to increases in a security's price, and viceversa.
 Sentiment is either extracted using a predefined dictionary of tagged words, or by applying deep learning techniques that rely on a large datasets of labeled news.
-An advanced example of rule-based sentiment analysis is VADER, a model that is sensitive not only to polarity, but also to a document's intensity.
+An advanced example of rule-based sentiment analysis is [VADER](https://blog.quantinsti.com/vader-sentiment/), a model that is sensitive not only to polarity, but also to a document's intensity.

 With the recent dawn of the Transformer, it is now possible to extract the sentiment from a document in a much quicker non-sequential procedure, and with the usage of pre-trained models such as BERT, applying these models to a desired use case has never been simpler.
-An example of this is FinBERT, a text classifier predicting sentiment with a fine-tuned version of BERT.
+An example of this is [FinBERT](https://arxiv.org/abs/1908.10063), a text classifier predicting sentiment with a fine-tuned version of BERT.

 Nevertheless, sentiment can act as an intermediate factor between the news, and the stock's price.
 As a result, developing a text classifier to predict sentiment is not as efficient as directly predicting price evolutions, when the objective is to develop a profitable trading strategy.